fscorrupt/awesome-stars/README.md

 - [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
 - [JellyBookOrg/JellyBook](https://github.com/JellyBookOrg/JellyBook) - A nice way to read books and comics from Jellyfin
 - [Clon1998/mobileraker](https://github.com/Clon1998/mobileraker) - A Flutter mobile app for Klipper/Moonraker
-- [TomBursch/kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
-The backend is made with Flask and the frontend with Flutter.
-Easily add items to your shopping list before you go shopping.
-You can also c
 - [guardllamanet/guardllama](https://github.com/guardllamanet/guardllama) - The Ultimate Open-Source VPN, Ad-blocker and DNS resolver :llama::shield:
 - [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.
 - [jagandeepbrar/lunasea](https://github.com/jagandeepbrar/lunasea) - Self-hosted software controller built using Flutter